 - Make sure the draw-off valve and thermometer are securely threaded into the front of the main pan.
 We recommend using Teflon Plumbers Tape (not included) on all threaded connections to prevent binding and to ensure a tighter seal.

 - Pour hot syrup into the Filter Tray and let it drain into the main pan below.
 Remove the top prefilter as necessary as described in the “How to use Flat Filters” section below.

-HOW TO USE FLAT FILTERS:
+HOW TO USE FLAT FILTERS

 - Since you will always use the filters with the same side facing up, denote which side is UP with a marker on the edge of each filter.
 That way if there is any sediment left in the filters, it will not get flushed out into your syrup the next time you filter.

-- Place your base filter (usually made from Orlon) at the bottom of the filter tray and then place a stack of about five prefilters on top of it.
+- Place your base filter (usually made from Orlon) at the bottom of the filter tray and then place a stack of about four prefilters on top of it.
 Note that the filters need to overhang the edges of the filter tray to make it easier to grab and adjust them later on.
 You may choose to use a clothespin or a binder clip to clip the filters together in the corners.
 This will help prevent the edges of the filter papers from falling over into the tray.

 - Pour your syrup into the Filter Tray while it is HOT.
 (Many people will filter their syrup directly off of their evaporator.)

 - When the top prefilter clogs with sediment, shimmy it out and the syrup will flow through again.
 When the next prefilter clogs, shimmy out that prefilter and so on.
 The prefilter material is composite and can be used over and over.
 They rinse very well.
 Never run your syrup directly into the base filter unless you have very little to filter.